LukeMcCulloch/stream_function_vorticity_form_NSE/docs/index.rst

 $  ./test fifi.dat test1.out

 - ./test runs the executable
-- fifi.dat selects the included input file_exists
+- fifi.dat is the input file.

-  This file itself has some documentation.
+- See fifi.dat for details.
+Basic plate geometry, mesh size, and Reynolds number are set.
+- Courant number can be set here, but the code encourages experimentation with step sizes at runtime.
+- Suggestions for best results are given based on experience.

-- follow the prompts to select time step and SOR factor.
+- Once the code is running, follow the prompts to select time step and SOR factor.

 Results